rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Movement of substances/Osmosis.md

 ![[osmosis_diagram.webp|320]]
-**Osmosis** refers to the <u>net movement of water molecules from a region of higher water potential to a region of lower water potential across a differentially / selectively permeable membrane</u>.
+**Osmosis** refers to the <u>net movement of water molecules from a region of higher water potential to a region of lower water potential across a differentially-permeable membrane</u>.

 # Water potential
 ![[water_potential_diagram.webp|120]]